TosbackCgusBridge-Bot/CGUs-versions/Earthlink/Terms of Service.md

 In addition, if you are not the owner of the premises where you are going to install the Equipment you warrant that you have obtained the consent of the owner for your Cable Provider or its agents to enter the premises for installation.
 You will indemnify, defend and hold the EarthLink Parties harmless from and against any claims of the owner of the premises in connection with the installation of the Equipment.

 **13\.
-ELECTRONIC COMMUNICATIONS AND CELL PHONE CALLING**
+ELECTRONIC COMMUNICATIONS AND PHONE COMMUNICATIONS**

+13.1 Electronic Communications

-You consent to receive notices, documents, disclosures and other communications from EarthLink ("Communications") in an electronic format to your Contact Email Address and agree that the Communications provided to you by EarthLink electronically will be deemed a writing.
-If you do not want to consent to receive Communications from EarthLink electronically or if you withdraw such consent, then you must stop using the Cable Internet Service and EarthLink Value Added Services.
+You consent to receive notices, documents, disclosures and other communications from EarthLink about your account, the Cable Internet Service and the EarthLink Value Added Services ("Communications") in an electronic format to your Contact Email Address and agree that the Communications provided to you by EarthLink electronically will be deemed a writing.
+If you do not want to receive Communications from EarthLink electronically or if you withdraw your consent to receive such Communications electronically, then you must stop using the Cable Internet Service and the EarthLink Value Added Services.
 The withdrawal of your consent will not affect the legal validity and enforceability of any electronic Communications provided or business transacted between EarthLink and you prior to the time you withdraw your consent.

+13.2 Phone Calling and Texting

-In addition, you hereby agree that your acceptance of this Agreement constitutes your written consent: (i) to EarthLink calling you at the phone number(s) that you provided EarthLink in connection with your subscription to or use of the Cable Internet Service or the EarthLink Value Added Services, and (ii) if you provided EarthLink with a mobile or cellular phone number(s), to EarthLink also texting you at such mobile or cellular phone number(s) in connection with your subscription to or use of the Cable Internet Service or EarthLink Value Added Services.
-Consent to receiving autodialed marketing telephone calls and/or marketing texts from EarthLink is not required to purchase products or services from EarthLink.
+In addition, you hereby agree that your use of the Cable Internet Service and the EarthLink Value Added Services constitutes your express written consent to receive automated and manually dialed calls, text messages and pre-recorded messages at the phone number(s) that you provide EarthLink in connection with your subscription to or use of the Cable Internet Service and the EarthLink Value Added Services.
+Consent to receiving autodialed calls, text messages, and/or pre-recorded messages from EarthLink is not required to purchase products or services from EarthLink.

+13.3 Changing Your Contact Preferences

-You may exercise your option not to receive any marketing communications from EarthLink by going directly to https://myaccount.earthlink.net/cam/contactinfo.jsp or calling EarthLink customer service.
+You may exercise your option not to receive any marketing communications from and/or automated or manually dialed calls, text messages and pre-recorded messages from EarthLink by going directly to https://myaccount.earthlink.net/cam/contactinfo.jsp or calling EarthLink customer service.
+You also may text STOP in response to any text message from EarthLink to stop receiving text messages from EarthLink.1

 **14\.
 CUSTOMER SERVICE AND TECHNICAL SUPPORT**